praveenande84/Target-Interview/03 Theory/01 Client/05 React JS/ReactJS.md

 ### Routing
 * Routing in __React JS__ is a mechanism that allows you to navigate and display different views or components in a single-page web application.

-*
-It enables users to move between different parts of the application without the need of a full page reload. `react-router-dom` is a popular library used for implementing routing in React applications.
+* It enables users to move between different parts of the application without the need of a full page reload. `react-router-dom` is a popular library used for implementing routing in React applications.

 * In React, we build single-page applications using __React Router__.

 * To implement routing, React Router provides various components.
    - BrowserRouter
+   - Switch
+   - Route
    - Link
-   - Route
+   - withRouter
-   - Switch
+   - Redirect

 ##### BrowserRouter
  To add routing wrapping all the components with BrowserRouter.

 ##### Switch
  The Switch Component will only render's the first route that matches the path.
 If no path matches, it renders the NotFound component.